 The lands are designated "Residential" and "Open Space" on Schedule A - General Land Use Designations of the City of Brampton Official Plan.
 The 'Residential' designation permits predominantly residential land uses including a full range of dwelling types ranging from single detached dwellings to high-rise apartments as well as parks and other associated uses.
 The "Open Space" designation permits a limited amount of uses that are restricted to minimizing the impacts of development on the natural heritage system.
 The proposal conforms to the "Residential" and "Open Space" designations of the Official Plan.
-The Draft Plan of Subdivision includes detached and semi-detached dwellings, townhouses, and future apartment units to accommodate a mix of housing types and a variety of built form in the City.
-Additional land uses include a valleyland block, park block, and several internal roads to support attractive streetscapes and provide walkable connections to adjacent lands.
+The Draft Plan of Subdivision includes detached dwellings with various lot widths and townhouse dwellings to accommodate a mix of housing types and a variety of built form in the City.
+Additional land uses include a valleyland block, walkway block, SWM Pond block and several internal roads to support attractive streetscapes and provide walkable connections to adjacent lands.